Tashi Dorji

-Tashi Dorji (བཀྲིས་རྡོ་རྗེ།; born 3 October 1981) is a Bhutanese politician who is the current Chairman of the National Council of Bhutan.
+Tashi Dorji (བཀྲིས་རྡོ་རྗེ།; born 3 October 1981) is a Bhutanese politician who was the Chairman of the National Council of Bhutan from May 2018 to May 2023.
 He has been a member of the National Council of Bhutan since May 2018.
 Previously, he was a member of the National Council of Bhutan from 2013 to 2018.
 He is the youngest Chairman of the Upper house of Bhutan.

 He was elected as Chairman of the National Council of Bhutan.
 He received 11 votes out of total 25 votes cast and defeated Lhatu and Nima.